JacobKerames/JacobKerames/README.md

 :computer: **`Software Engineer`**

-I am a software engineer and computer science graduate with a passion for technology and a commitment to excellence.
-My technical skills include Java, Python, C++, and Agile methodologies.
+Starting my journey as a Software Engineer, I've recently completed a Bachelor of Science in Computer Science.
+My education has given me a solid understanding of key areas such as Java, Python, SQL, and Agile methodologies.

+I've always found a certain satisfaction in problem-solving.
+The thrill of untangling complex issues and finding streamlined solutions is what drew me to this field.
+It's this love for challenge and learning that has helped me maintain a strong academic record.

-My goal is to find a challenging role in backend development where I can utilize my skills and continue to learn and improve.
-I am highly motivated and always strive to stay up-to-date with the latest technology trends.
-I am particularly interested in artificial intelligence and machine learning and am dedicated to expanding my knowledge in these areas.
+Looking ahead, I'm excited to take the next steps in my career.
+I'm eager to find a role where I can contribute to a team and continue to learn and grow.
+I'm particularly interested in opportunities that will allow me to apply and refine my skills in a practical setting.

-I believe in taking a proactive approach to problem-solving.
-I enjoy breaking down complex issues into manageable tasks and finding creative solutions.
-I am excited about the prospect of starting my career as a software engineer and continuously growing as a professional in this exciting and ever-evolving field.
+I welcome the chance to connect with fellow professionals, whether it's to discuss potential opportunities or simply to chat about the latest in software development.
+I believe we all have something to learn from each other, and I look forward to those conversations.

 ***